Metro 2033 (video game): Development

-Release and marketing
+Marketing and release

 In August 2006, 4A Games first announced the game as Metro 2033: The Last Refuge, for both PC and PlayStation 3.
 THQ's Dean Sharpe saw early footage of the game at a trade show, incidentally around the time that Sharpe was also promoting S.T.A.L.K.E.R.: Shadow of Chernobyl.
 Sharpe was impressed with 4A's work and convinced THQ to become their publisher, which later led him to join 4A Games as CEO.
 THQ officially announced the partnership in October 2009, revealing the now-renamed game Metro 2033 for both PC and Xbox 360.
 The decision to skip PlayStation 3 was a business decision for THQ, and not a technical limitation.
 Metro 2033 was marketed on Steam by offering Red Faction: Guerrilla with pre-orders.
 THQ also released a Limited Edition for the game, including the game disc, four art cards, and a replica of an in-game automatic shotgun.

 The game was released on 16 March 2010 in North America, and 19 March 2010 in Europe.
 Immediately after the game's release, the studio announced that it had begun developing downloadable content for Metro 2033.
 The content was later revealed to as the "Ranger pack", which added two new weapons, as well as a Ranger mode that removed the HUD, and reduced the ammunition supply while boosting damage.
 The pack was released on 3 August 2010.

 Reflecting on the game a year after release, THQ's Vice-President Danny Bilson admitted that the game was not "properly supported in all areas", singling out problems with product development and marketing.
 Bilson also described the game as "an orphan stepchild", as the publishing agreement with 4A Games was signed late in development, leaving less time to properly market the title before release.

-Redux
+2033 Redux

-On 22 May 2014, a Redux version of the game was announced, featuring updates to the 4A Engine from the development of the sequel, Metro: Last Light.
+On 22 May 2014, a remastered version titled Metro 2033 Redux was announced, featuring updates to the 4A Engine from the development of the sequel, Metro: Last Light.
 This led to graphical changes such as improved lighting, animations, and particle effects, as well as dynamic weather.
 This also allowed gameplay changes from Last Light, including improved controls, combat, stealth mechanics, and artificial intelligence.
-This also added Last Light features to 2033, such as silent takedowns, customized weapons, and the ability to wipe gas masks.
+This also added Last Lights features to 2033, such as silent takedowns, customized weapons, and the ability to wipe gas masks.
 The Redux version was released on 26 August 2014 in North America, and 29 August 2014 in Europe for Microsoft Windows, PlayStation 4, and Xbox One.
-The re-release also led to a compilation package with both 2033 and Last Light, under the cumulative title of Metro Redux.
-The redux versions of the two games were published by Deep Silver.
-A demo of the Redux version, which allows players to play through the first one-third of the game, was released for PlayStation 4 and Xbox One on 2 June 2015.
-Metro Redux was later released for the Nintendo Switch on 28 February 2020.
+The remastered version also led to a compilation package with both 2033 Redux and Last Light Redux, under the cumulative title of Metro Redux.
+The remastered versions of the two games were published by Deep Silver.
+A demo of 2033 Redux, which allows players to play through the first one-third of the game, was released for PlayStation 4 and Xbox One on 2 June 2015.
+Metro 2033 Redux was later released for the Nintendo Switch on 28 February 2020 and on Stadia on 23 June 2020.